Strategies to mitigate AI security and compliance risks

 Beyond security and compliance, the ethical implications of AI deployment are similarly important to consider.
 AI systems can perpetuate or amplify existing biases, leading to unfair or discriminatory outcomes.

-This is particularly concerning in hiring, lending, or criminal justice, where AI-driven decisions can significantly impact individuals' lives.
+This is particularly concerning in hiring, lending, or criminal justice, where AI-driven decisions can have a significant impact on individuals' lives.
 Organizations must also grapple with the ethical use of AI in data collection and analysis.
 The ability to gather and process vast amounts of personal data raises questions about privacy and consent that many businesses aren’t equipped to address.

-Organizations require specialized knowledge and resources to manage AI security and compliance risks effectively.
-Still, as Accenture's 2024 risk survey shows, 80% of risk professionals perceive these risks as increasingly complex and severe.
+Organizations require specialized knowledge and resources to manage AI security and compliance risks effectively, but as McKinsey shows, they don’t feel confident doing this; 65% of executives believe they are unprepared to manage AI-related risks.
+Accenture's 2024 risk survey further emphasizes this concern, finding that 80% of executives perceive these risks as increasingly complex and severe.

 Why cybersecurity is central to compliance

 One primary reason cybersecurity is central to compliance is the increasing emphasis on data privacy and protection.
-Regulations like GDPR and the California Consumer Privacy Act (CCPA) impose strict requirements on organizations to safeguard personal data.
+Regulations such as GDPR and the California Consumer Privacy Act (CCPA) impose strict requirements on organizations to safeguard personal data.

 Cybersecurity is also crucial for ensuring compliance with industry-specific regulations.
 For example, HIPAA requires healthcare organizations to protect patient health information (PHI)

-At the same time, the Payment Card Industry Data Security Standard (PCI DSS) mandates specific security controls for entities that handle credit card data.
+At the same time, the Payment Card Industry Data Security Standard (PCI DSS) mandates specific security controls for entities that process, store, or transmit credit card data.

-Adherence to these regulations often involves implementing cybersecurity measures to protect sensitive information and prevent unauthorized access.
+Adherence to these regulations often involves implementing cybersecurity measures to protect sensitive information and prevent unauthorized access to it.
 Failure to comply can result in significant penalties.

 Quote bar